davmor21/Front-End-II-Assignment-1/README.md

     - Uses JSX to return an \<h1\> element displaying a greeting message (e.g., "Hello, Welcome to React!").
     - Includes a paragraph \<p\> with an inline style applied using JSX.
     - Uses JavaScript expressions inside JSX (e.g., displaying the current date dynamically).
+        - (Made DigitalClock.jsx file to dynamically display Date and Time)

 ### Task 2: Create a Class Component and Use JSX (5 Points)